dinukasal/install/readme.md

-# Installer script for linux
+# Installer Script for Linux

 You can install packages you require easily with this script

-you just need to run the install.sh and it will prompt what you want.
+You just need to run the install.sh and it will prompt what you want.
 Just enter the package name eg. "lamp", "mean", "mongo", "opencv", "maven" , "mvn", "hadoop"

 It has,